raymondlo84/openvino-paddlepaddle-demo/README.md

 ### Step 1 - Install OpenVINO from source

-- To build from source, follow the build instructions in the [Official OpenVINO GitHub Wiki](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode).
+- To build from source, follow the build instructions in the [Official OpenVINO GitHub Wiki](https://github.com/openvinotoolkit/openvino/wiki/BuildingCode) with the  **Python API wrapper** (e.g., DENABLE_PYTHON=ON option in CMake) enabled.

 ### Step 2 - Install Python Prerequisite